 |Selected Short-Term Programs|

 HQDA sponsored and boarded short-term training programs (e.g., Harvard Fellows or Federal Executive Institute) will be considered when they are in keeping with CP-56 ACTEDS identified training needs.

 If CP-56 funding is made available, a selection board (apart from the command boards) will be convened to determine the candidate that will receive CP-56 funding.
 Irrespective of the CP-56 application deadlines, applicants must still comply with command application deadlines.
 Opportunities for HQDA sponsored and boarded training will be announced separately, as they occur throughout the year.
-Applicants for this type of training should complete a Request for Central Resource Support Form and include that with their command submission.
+Applicants for this type of training should complete a Career Program Support Form and include that with their command submission.